betaflight/betaflight.com/docs/development/API/Dshot.md

  eeemmmmmmmmmcccc
 ```

-The CRC is calculated exactly as it is with uninverted Dshot, it is also sent back to the flight-controller uninverted.
+The CRC is calculated exactly as it is with uninverted DShot, it is also sent back to the flight-controller uninverted.

-### Extended Dshot Telemetry (EDT)
+### Extended DShot Telemetry (EDT)

-Extended Dshot telemetry or EDT is a relative late addition to the Dshot “standard”.
-It allows transmission of additional telemetry within the eRPM frame, meaning no additional wire is needed to transmit additionsl telemetry from the ESC to the flight-controller.
+Extended DShot telemetry or EDT is a relatively late addition to the DShot “standard”.
+It allows transmission of additional telemetry within the eRPM frame, meaning no additional wire is needed to transmit additional telemetry from the ESC to the FC.
 The EDT specification is continually evolving and is maintained in full at the [EDT Github Repo](https://github.com/bird-sanctuary/extended-dshot-telemetry).

-> This needs to be supported by both sides, ESC and flight-controller.
-Bleujay, BLHeli_32, AM32 all support this feature in their latest version.
+> This needs to be supported by both sides, ESC and FC.
+Bluejay, BLHeli_32, AM32 all support this feature in their latest version.

 This is done by a special means of encoding: The eRPM telemetry is a bit redundant, if we just look at the data, ignoring the CRC: